Regional Connector

-The project is being implemented by the Los Angeles County Metropolitan Transportation Authority (Metro).
-It has been given high priority by Metro in its long-range plan and has funding set aside in Measure R.
+The project was implemented by Los Angeles Metro.
+It was given high priority by Metro in its long-range plan and had funding set aside for it in Measure R.

 The draft environmental impact statement was completed in September 2010, selection of a preferred alternative was completed in late October 2010, and the Final Environmental Impact Report was certified on April 26, 2012.
 Pre-construction on the project began in December 2012.
 The contract for heavy construction on the project was signed on July 9, 2014, and its official groundbreaking was held on September 30, 2014.

-Originally scheduled to open in 2020 but delayed due to construction difficulties, the project is 90% completed as of April 2022 with train testing commencing and revenue service expected to start in Spring 2023.
+Originally scheduled to open in 2020, but delayed due to construction and train testing difficulties, the project opened on June 16, 2023.

 Route

 The project's tunnels begin at the north end of 7th Street/Metro Center station, the previous terminal built in the early 1990s, and continue north under Flower Street.
 The line turns to run under 2nd Street and dives below the 2nd Street Tunnel and the B/D subway with clearances as low as 7 ft.
 In Little Tokyo, the line turns off 2nd to serve the replacement underground Little Tokyo/Arts District station before the routes split to their own surface portals, connecting to former L Line tracks.